TeachersFirst's Dinosaur Resources

 In the ClassroomUse the quizzes on the site as a pre-assessment when beginning a new unit.
 Share images and videos included on the site on your interactive whiteboard or projector to supplement classroom learning.
 Use the ideas from projects or experiments as resources for Science fairs.
 Assign experiments for students to demonstrate in class.
 Video the experiment presentations and share them with parents using a site such as SchoolTube reviewed here.
 Create a link on classroom computers for students to try the activities on the site.

 Grades1 to 6

 In the ClassroomShare this site with students to explore on their own to learn more about the canine family when learning about groups of animals.
 Use the recommended reading list as a resource for students who love dogs and canines.
 Complete the grow your own minerals activity when learning about rocks and minerals.
-Have students make a multimedia presentation using one of the many TeachersFirst Edge tools reviewed here.
+Redefine learning by challenging students make a multimedia presentation using one of the many TeachersFirst Edge tools reviewed here.
 Some tool suggestions are (click on the tool name to access the review): Lucidpress, Powtoon, and MoocNote.

 GradesK to 4